Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/spells/see-invisibility.md

 aliases: ["See Invisibility"]
 SourceType: "Spell"
 NoteIcon: spell
-BookSource: Player's Handbook p.
-274. Available in the SRD.
+BookSource: "Player's Handbook p.
+274. Available in the SRD."
 ---
 # See Invisibility
 *2nd-level, Divination*